loopbackio/loopback.io/pages/en/lb3/Data-source-generator.md

 `--bluemix`
  : Fetch provisioned data source services from Bluemix and present them in the list of choices for data source to add.
-Currently lists only Cloudant and MongoDB services.
+Currently lists only Cloudant, MongoDB, and IBM Object Storage services.
 You will be prompted to log in if you are not already authenticated.

 `-n, --name`
 : With IBM API Connect developer toolkit only, optionally provide the name of the